ashiswin/DowntownLineAnalysis/README.md

 ## Getting Started

-To launch this project, simply launch one of the R notebooks present in the repo.
+To launch this project, simply launch one of the R notebooks present in the repo:

+* **DirtyAnalysis.Rmd** - Quick and dirty analysis of feasibilty of hypothesis

 ### Prerequisites